Awards Program Information

 Award:

-NCSS Presenter Scholarship (Deadline is July 1)
+NCSS Presenter Scholarship

 This scholarship is given to an individual who has been a SCCSS member for at least one year and has been selected to present at the annual National Council for the Social Studies conference.
 The $200.00 award is intended to help with travel and/or registration costs.
 In addition, the board asks that the individual(s) receiving this award present at the SCCSS annual conference.
 Submit a resume, session description, and NCSS proposal acceptance email to albertrobertson612@gmail.com to be considered for this scholarship.
 Scholarship will only be given once.